top of page

 03

-Once an offer is accepted, the contract timeline starts quickly.
-Option period, delivery of funds, inspections, lender deadlines, and closing tasks all need to be tracked carefully.
+Once an offer is accepted, deadlines begin quickly.
+The option period, delivery of funds, inspections, lender requirements, and closing tasks all need to be tracked carefully.

 Important Reminder